EDITS, MUTATIONS AND GM

 Some of the techniques may involve a GM step but, once the mutation has been made, the GM transgene can be eliminated while the mutation that it has brought about is retained.
 In any case, new developments are allowing the GM step to be by-passed.

 So, from a scientific point of view, the result of genome editing is a mutant, not a GM plant.
 Furthermore, if crop varieties carrying thousands of random mutations introduced by chemical or radiation treatment are exempt from Europe’s GM regulations, then varieties carrying precise, single mutations introduced by genome editing should also be exempt.

 This seems simple enough, but the European Commission has been prevaricating over the matter for years.
-As a result, the Commission has deterred investment and stymied the application of these technologies for crop improvement in Europe, when they ought to be encouraging the use of all available technologies to safeguard food security, ensure food safety and make European agriculture more sustainable.
+As a result, the Commission has deterred investment and stymied the application of these technologies for crop improvement in Europe, when they ought to be encouraging the use of all available technologies to safeguard food security, ensure food safety (to reduce levels of acrylamide, for instance) and make European agriculture more sustainable.

 Europe risks missing out on a second crop biotechnology revolution.

 In contrast, the US Department of Agriculture has already stated that it will not regulate a mushroom that has been genome edited with the CRISPR-Cas9 to make it less prone to bruising, the first case of a genome edited food crop to come before it (albeit a fungus, not a plant).